mcgarrah/mcgarrah.github.io/_posts/2023-06-29-consolidated-articles.md

 categories: personal
 ---

 So it's been quite awhile since I posted anything to any blog.
-I posted a couple things as I did projects in grad school.
-The Wordpress site died and was hosted on a VMware ESXi server in my homelab.
-I didn't have time to fix it while in school so no postings since 2016.
+I did post a couple updates as I did projects in grad school.
+The Wordpress site I used for this earlier died and was hosted on a VMware ESXi server in my homelab.
+I didn't have time to fix it while in school so no postings since mid-2016.

-I've since graduated with my Masters in Machine Learning from Georgia Tech in 2019 and picked up a couple of jobs that consumed the bulk of my time.
+I've since graduated with my Masters in Interactive Intelligence (Machine Learning) from Georgia Tech in 2019 and picked up a couple of jobs that consumed the bulk of my time.
 So resurrecting and running my hobby website just got shelved.
-I did do some work in NLP and wrote an academic paper with a PhD Candidate who became a PhD in Linguistics.
-I have a couple YouTube videos, a conference presentation and some code from that work which I should add as an article as I pull from the past couple years work.
+I did some work in NLP and wrote an academic paper with a PhD Candidate who became a PhD in Linguistics.
+I have a couple YouTube videos, a conference presentation and some code from that work which I should write an article to share some of the experience and code.

 Part of the problem was trying to figure out the best way to get a relatively static website up and running that would not take too much effort to maintain and manage.
 Analysis paralysis took over for awhile as I looked into serverless options and various hosting providers.

 At one point, I considered building a WordPress site again on a Digital Ocean droplet but I was facinated with the whole static website generated from YAML or MarkDown files but it seemed limited or challenging to maintain.
 After recently taking a quick